paywithextend/themoviedb/README.md

 2. `GET /movies/:id` This endpoint should show the details of the full movie object.

 Optionally you may add any searching or filtering on the GET /movies endpoint.

+Please submit the assignment in a zipped folder with a README that explains how to run it